-Eastern Bluebird.
+Peregrine Falcon.
 Image by Steve Rappaport.

-PHAS on Fjord Trail Environmental Impact
+PHAS Comments on the Fjord Trail DGEIS

 During the winter, Putnam Highlands Audubon Society (PHAS) reviewed and discussed the proposed Hudson Highlands Fjord Trail, as detailed in the Draft Generic Environmental Impact Statement (DGEIS) released at the end of 2024.